MyMobiCasino

 How to Play

-In French Roulette rules, there’s a green 0, then 13 black numbers and 13 red numbers.
-You can bet on red or black, odd or even or on manque (1-18) or passe (19-36).
-You can also wager on the ball landing on the first 12, second 12 or final 12 numbers.
-Players can make numerous bets on the same spin, and can also use the same bet on adjoining numbers within the table by placing their wager on the line separating them (so, players can wager on 20 and 21 by placing a chip on the line between them, for example).
+French Roulette has a green 0, 13 black numbers and 13 red numbers.
+You can bet on red, black, odd numbers, even numbers, or on the range of manque (1-18), passe (19-36), not to mention the first 12, second 12, or last 12 numbers.
+You can place multiple bets on the same spin.
+You can also use multiple bets by betting on adjacent numbers within the table and placing your wager on the line separating them.
+One player's favorite method is to bet on 20 and 21 by placing a chip on the line between those numbers.

 Here’s what the payouts look like: